arhohuttunen/homeassistant-configuration/README.md

 ## Installing Rasbian

-You will need to download the official [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/ "Raspbian Stretch Lite") image and flash it to an SD card.
-Just follow the [https://www.raspberrypi.org/documentation/installation/installing-images/README.md](https://www.raspberrypi.org/documentation/installation/installing-images/README.md "Installing operating system images") instructions.
+You will need to download the official [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) image and flash it to an SD card.
+Just follow the [Installing operating system images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) instructions.

 Please note that you will need to format your SD card first.
 If you don’t do this you may end up with some really random errors.